-during the last three years, MTPA has also invested in both trade, consumer campaigns and social media campaign.
-Results have been tangible with tourist arrivals from Eastern Europe have grown from 16,650 to 36,314, representing an average of 20% from 2014 to 2018.
-Some 42,000 tourists are expected in 2019.
+and social media campaign.
+Results have the MICE segment. been tangible with tourist arrivals from We should ensure that the destination is Eastern Europe have grown from 16,650 very upscale and affordable in all markets. to 36,314, representing an average of 20% We will continue to affirm our presence in from 2014 to 2018.
+Some 42,000 tourists are events such as the Festival des Cannes, Royal expected in 2019.